 *Note Cutting Blade Not Included*

-I purchased this with the recommended stone cutting blade.
-Worked great making cuts in concrete pavers for my new walkway.
+I bought this along with the recommended stone cutting blade, and it performed exceptionally well for making cuts in concrete pavers for my new walkway.
 Highly recommend it.

-Completely surprised to find that this is a 220 dollar Dewalt in red with some minor finishing and material changes.
-I managed their 14 inch concrete saw on sale and it was a disaster.
-This is wild.
+I was completely surprised to discover that this is essentially a $220 Dewalt in red, with some minor finishing and material changes.
+After my experience with their 14-inch concrete saw on sale, this revelation is quite unexpected.

 This saw is impressively smooth, relatively quiet (for a worm drive saw), well-balanced, and surprisingly not heavy for its category.
 Having worked with worm drives as a young man, the quiet operation was a pleasant surprise, as construction duty saws are typically deafening.
 I appreciated the thoughtful design of using the same wrench for both the blade retention screw and the oil well cover screw.